Charles J. Moxley, Jr., Esq. – Arbitrator and Mediator

 Charles Moxley’s Experience

-As an arbitrator and litigator for over 35 years and a mediator for over five years, Mr. Moxley has had experience in a wide range of cases in the commercial, securities, insurance, construction, energy, IP and other areas.
-He has also taken extensive training in the ADR area and, in recent years, has become a trainer for the American Arbitration Association and the Dispute Resolution Section of the New York State Bar Association, teaching others how to be effective arbitrators, conducting their cases in such a way as to achieve for parties and counsel the promise of arbitration –– expeditious, efficient, and fair proceedings, consistent with the needs of each particular case.
+As an arbitrator and litigator for over 35 years and a mediator for over fifteen, Mr. Moxley has had experience in a wide range of cases in the commercial, securities, healthcare, insurance, employment, energy, IP and other areas.
+He has taken extensive training in the ADR area and has served as a trainer for the American Arbitration Association, CPR, and the Dispute Resolution Section of the New York State Bar Association, teaching others how to be effective arbitrators, conducting their cases in such a way as to achieve for parties and counsel the promise of arbitration—expeditious, efficient, and fair proceedings, consistent with the needs of each case and the parties’ arbitration agreement and chosen arbitration rules.

 Following are examples of the wide range of cases in which Mr. Moxley has served as mediator.